dji-sdk/Guidance-SDK/doc/DeveloperGuide/DeveloperGuide.md

 ## Environment Setup
 ### Windows
-#### Install “DJI\_Guidance” Software
+#### Install “Guidance Assistant” Software
-Install “DJI\_Guidance” software firstly, which provides the USB driver under Windows platform.
-Restart your PC after installation, there will be **“DJI, Inc. - Guidance”** in Device Manager as follows, which indicates the installation is successful.
+Install “Guidance Assistant” software firstly, which provides the USB driver under Windows platform.
+Restart your PC after installation, there will be **“DJI, Inc. - Guidance”** in Device Manager when Guidance is powered and connected to PC, which indicates the installation is successful.

   ![Alt text](./1.png)